This article was last updated on: October 2018

-In Germany GeraMond was making a kind of collectible series of articles of airlines around the world that was called Das große Archiv der Airlines, and the editor contacted me about a photo.
+In Germany, GeraMond was making a kind of collectable series of articles of airlines around the world.
+They called it Das große Archiv der Airlines, and the editor contacted me about a photo.

-They published an article of mine of about 4 or 5 pages (the full article was like 8, but some pages were graphics and tables they added.
+They published an article of mine of about 4 or 5 pages.
+The full article was like 8 pages, but some were graphics and tables they added.
 They used some of my photos on this, as well.

-Just below is my photo used in the Satena article, in this case I didn’t write the article, but I helped the editor who wrote it with information and clearing up some things he was having misgivings about.
+Below is my photo used in the Satena article.
+In this case, I didn’t write the article, but I helped the person who wrote it with information.
+Also, I helped him clear up some things that he was having misgivings about.

 Airlines – The Global Collection – United Kingdom.

-The german Das große Archiv der Airlines was taken by Key Publishing in the United Kingdom and became Airlines – The Global Collection, and they published the article and the photos some time later, now in english.
+The German Das große Archiv der Airlines was taken by Key Publishing in the United Kingdom.
+There, it became Airlines – The Global Collection, and they published the Avianca article and the photos some time later, now in English.

-The Satena article with my photo was also translated, but for some reason I can’t find it now hihihi.
+The Satena article with my photo was also translated there, but for some reason, I can’t find it now, hihihi.

 Flap – Brazil.

-They were having issues finding materials regarding Colombia, and asked me to be their correspondent in this country.
+They were having issues finding materials about Colombia.
+So, they asked me to be their correspondent in this country.

-They used photos taken by me for both specials.
-For the military special the text was almost fully mine (they translated it into portuguese of course), and they would acquire somewhere else some photos that I wasn’t able to get.
+They used photos I took for both specials.
+For the military special, the text was almost fully mine, and they translated it into Portuguese, of course.
+Also, at times, they would acquire some photos that I wasn’t able to get somewhere else.